 The L’Essentiel Botanics line doesn’t require wax after painting, but wax always helps seal and protect a piece.

 You can use a wax brush or a lint-free rag.
-If using a rag, I use a white rag to apply clear wax so little lint pieces don’t end up on the piece.
+If you use a rag, use a white one to apply clear wax so little lint pieces don’t end up on the piece.

 Apply the wax in a circular motion, and let it cure.